WonyoungCho/Statistics/docs/which_test.md

 Which test should we user?

 - One categorical : proportion test
+> - H0 : There is no difference.
 - Two categorical : Chi squared
 - One numeric : T-test
 - One numeric and one categorical : T-test or ANOVA